 Author(s): Oliver Blandy, M.Sc.; Alexandre Vo Dupuy, Pharm.D., M.Sc.; Nishant Kumar, M.P.H.

-Oliver Blandy, M.Sc., is a senior epidemiologist at DRG, part of Clarivate.
-Before joining DRG, Oliver worked as a research assistant for Imperial College London, where he was the lead for several studies within an NIRH-funded research group investigating healthcare-associated infections and antimicrobial resistance.
+Oliver Blandy, M.Sc., is a senior epidemiologist at Clarivate.
+Previously, Oliver worked as a research assistant for Imperial College London, where he was the lead for several studies within an NIRH-funded research group investigating healthcare-associated infections and antimicrobial resistance.
 He holds an M.Sc. from the University of Bristol, where he specialized in nutrition, physical activity, and public health.
 He also holds a B.Sc. in chemistry and a postgraduate certificate in education, both from the University of Bristol.

-Alexandre Vo Dupuy, M.Sc., Pharm.D., is a senior epidemiologist at DRG, part of Clarivate.
-Prior to joining DRG, he worked in the fields of consulting and real-world evidence and at a major pharmaceutical company.
+Alexandre Vo Dupuy, M.Sc., Pharm.D., is a principal epidemiologist at Clarivate.
+Previously, he worked in the fields of consulting and real-world evidence and at a major pharmaceutical company.
 He obtained his doctor of pharmacy from Descartes University in Paris and his master’s degree in pharmacoepidemiology from the University of Bordeaux.

-Nishant Kumar, M.P.H., is an associate director on the Epidemiology team at DRG, part of Clarivate.
+Nishant Kumar, M.P.H., is a senior director on the Epidemiology team at Clarivate.
 His areas of expertise are oncology and CNS diseases, including Alzheimer’s disease and dementia.
 His key interests in oncology are modeling disease progression and drug-treatable incident and prevalent populations.
-Prior to joining DRG, Mr. Kumar sized patient populations for rare and niche diseases, such as graft-versus-host disease and Duchenne muscular dystrophy.
+Previously, Mr. Kumar sized patient populations for rare and niche diseases, such as graft-versus-host disease and Duchenne muscular dystrophy.
 He earned his M.P.H. with a concentration in epidemiology and statistics from King’s College in London and a B.Sc.
 (Honors) in medical studies from the University of Birmingham.